parallelcodefoundry/ParEval-Repo/targets/microXOR/translation_task.md

 You are helping a software developer translate a codebase from the CUDA execution model to the OpenMP Offload execution model.

-Given this code repository, translate the microXOR codebase's CUDA files to the OpenMP Offload execution model.
+Given this code repository, translate microXOR (located in targets/microXOR/cuda) codebase's CUDA files to the OpenMP Offload execution model.